 Vegan Pumpkin Spice Oatmeal

 - 1 cup plant-based milk (plus more for serving)

 - ⅓ cup pumpkin puree (not pumpkin pie filling)

 - ¼ cup dates , pitted and chopped

 - 1 tablespoon maple syrup (optional)

 - A handful of pecans (optional)

 - Add everything except for the maple syrup and pecans to a pot and put over medium heat.
 Stir and cook for about 5 minutes until the oatmeal has thickened and most of the liquid is absorbed.

-- You can enjoy as is, or splash on a little extra non-dairy milk, a drizzle of maple syrup, and a sprinkle of pecans.
+- You can enjoy as is, or splash on a little extra plant-based milk, a drizzle of maple syrup, and a sprinkle of pecans.
 Bon appetegan!